 Serving approximately 650,000 Los Angeles children under age 5, the early care and education system is a complex and disconnected matrix of services.
 Recently, support for our youngest children has risen as a priority issue with elevated political attention and increased public investment.
 This critical moment in time provides an opportunity to shift how early care and education is approached in Los Angeles County.
-The Plan was developed through an innovative collaborative process involving almost 100 stakeholders including OAECE staff, Roundtable members , and Planning Committee members.
-The Plan documents shifts in the early care and education landscape, the history of each of three entities that developed the Plan, and the twelve-month process that brought unique perspectives together under a common vision.
-The Plan also uplifts OAECE as the Los Angeles County early care and education office and the transformative role it can serve as an educator, convener, data manager, strategist and advocate.
+The Plan was developed through full implementation framework identifying specific activities in each of the four strategic areas, and the assumptions, tasks, roles, timeline, and resources required to achieve them will be completed by June 2020.